EliasFarr/SPOT/README.md

 ### Requirements

 All code was excecuted with R 4.0.3.
-Package requirements are listed below:
+Package requirements are listed below.
+R environment can be restored via `renv::restore()` using the provided `renv.lock` file.

 package | version
 --- | ---